Billy Ray Waldon: Crimes

-Manhunt and Capture
+Manhunt and capture

 The federal arrest warrant charged Waldon with unlawful interstate flight to avoid prosecution for murder, attempted murder, robbery, burglary, rape and arson.
 According to the FBI, Waldon had held a variety of different jobs and had served in the U.S. Navy for ten years, where he had been trained in deep sea diving.
 Waldon was additionally noted to speak and understand several different languages, including French, Italian, Japanese, Spanish, and Esperanto.
 Waldon was reported to be one-fourth Cherokee Indian and to have an interest in Cherokee history and culture.

 On April 23, 1986, Waldon became the 399th fugitive to be listed on the FBI's Ten Most Wanted Fugitive's list.
 In June 1986, Daniel Roman discovered that his 1965 Mustang was missing.
-Later that day, a driver in a car matching the description of Roman’s attempted to speed away from police and fled on foot when they tried to stop him for a broken tail light.
-Police apprehended and arrested the man, who gave his name as “Stephen Midas” but was later identified as Waldon.
+Later that day, a driver in a car matching the description of Roman's attempted to speed away from police and fled on foot when they tried to stop him for a broken tail light.
+Police apprehended and arrested the man, who gave his name as “Stephen Midas” but was later identified as Waldon through a fingerprint match.

-Legal Proceedings
+Legal proceedings

+Pre-trial and charges

+In California, Waldon faced charges on three counts of murder as well as 19 other counts, including rape, armed robbery, and arson.
+Waldon was additionally charged in Oklahoma with first-degree murder in the November 17, 1985 shooting in Tulsa, as well as three counts of attempted murder, two counts of armed robbery, and two counts of attempted robbery.
+Waldon was arraigned on June 20, 1986, and plead not guilty to the charges.
+His bail was set at $2 million.
+In July 1986, while in custody at the San Diego County Jail, Waldon was beaten unconscious by three other inmates after he refused their request to kill another inmate.
+Waldon attempted to escape from his jail cell on September 21, 1986, by attempting to chip away at the cell's wall using a metal bar.
+Prior to a hearing to determine whether or not Waldon was mentally competent to stand trial, Jack Levitt, the judge who was set to preside over the hearing, was challenged by Waldon's attorney Charles Khoury Jr., who alleged him to be unfair.
+Levitt would be removed from presiding over Waldon's criminal trial in October 1987, but continued to preside over Waldon's mental competency hearing.
+The hearing began on August 18, 1987.
+Waldon remained completely silent during proceedings and refused to answer any questions.
+On September 21, 1987, Waldon was judged competent to be criminally tried.
+Waldon's criminal trial was delayed by Judge Levitt's removal, and was further delayed by his insistence that he represent himself.